AvivAbramovich/Hever-crawler/README.md

 Note: In this method you should log in into to Hever website, so you need to specify your credentials.

 ### Using
 1. Run an instance of `redis`.
-I used a docker image, but you can run it any way you'd like it.
+I used a docker container, but you can run it any way you'd like it.
-2. Install the `redis`, `Selenium` and `python-dotenv` packages
+2. Install python packages dependencies
     ```shell
-    pip install redis selenium python-dotenv
+    pip install -r yellow_requirements.txt
     ```
 3. Create a `.env` file and add your credentials inside (the `REDIS_HOST` is optional).
    ```dotenv